Data4Democracy/drug-spending/datadictionaries/README.md

 you'll need an invitation - more info [here](https://github.com/Data4Democracy/read-this-first).)

 1. [Tidy the data](https://en.wikipedia.org/wiki/Tidy_data), using `lower_snake_case` for variable
 and file names and ISO format (YYYY-MM-DD) for dates.
+Also keep in mind these [best practices](https://docs.google.com/document/d/1p5A2DQ5gFC7XVKNVDw_ifKnycv_j1udmqY1M0rjbcxo/edit) from data.world.
+We prefer CSV format; [feather](http://blog.cloudera.com/blog/2016/03/feather-a-fast-on-disk-format-for-data-frames-for-r-and-python-powered-by-apache-arrow/) format is also very useful (feel free to add both).
-1. Fork this repo, if you haven't already.
+1. Fork this repo and request to be a [contributor to our dataset on data.world](https://data.world/data4democracy/drug-spending/contributors), if you haven't already.
+1. Submit a pull request to this repo including the following:
-1. In either [`python/datawrangling`](../python/datawrangling) or [`R/datawrangling`](../R/datawrangling), as appropriate, add any script(s) you used to scrape, tidy, etc. (If you have multiple scripts, feel free to create a subdirectory.)
+    * In either [`python/datawrangling`](../python/datawrangling) or [`R/datawrangling`](../R/datawrangling), as appropriate, add any script(s) you used to scrape, tidy, etc. (If you have multiple scripts, feel free to create a subdirectory.)
 Be specific when you name the scripts and directories - eg, `scrape_druglist_from_genomejp.py` is better than `drugscraping.py`.
-1. In `/datadictionaries`, add a data dictionary for your data source named `[datasource].md`.
+    * In `/datadictionaries`, add a data dictionary for your data source named `[datasource].md`.
 We have a [data dictionary template](TEMPLATE.md); for more specifics, check out the other dictionaries available in this folder.
-1. Submit a pull request to this repo with your data dictionary and scripts; it'll be reviewed by our maintainers.
+    * Edit this README with a short overview of your dataset.
-1. Once the PR is merged, become a contributor to our [repo at data.world](https://data.world/data4democracy/drug-spending) if you haven't already, then upload your final data set and label it "clean data" (click on Edit).
+1. Once the PR is reviewed by our maintainers and merged, upload your final data set to data.world and label it "clean data" (click on Edit).
 Add a link to the data dictionary in the Description field. *(If you'd rather not join data.world, a maintainer can do this as well.
 It's a fun place, though!)*
     - If you'd like to add the raw data as well (eg, XLSX files), feel free; make sure to label it "raw data."
     - Bonus points: Edit the info for each field in your data.world dataset with a detailed description.
 1. Submit a PR to update this overview file (this can be done by you or maintainers).